-This is a risk arising from adverse business decisions, poor implementation of business decisions or lack of responsiveness to changes in the financial industry and operating environment.
-Strategic and/or business risks may also arise from the acceptance of new businesses, the introduction or modification of products, strategic finance and risk management decisions, business process changes, complex transactions, acquisitions / divestitures / joint ventures, and major capital expenditures or investments.
+Strategic risk may arise from adverse business decisions, poor implementation of business decisions or lack of responsiveness to changes in the financial industry and operating environment.
+Strategic and/or business risks may also result from the acceptance of new business, the introduction or modification of products, strategic finance and risk management decisions, business process changes, complex transactions, acquisitions / divestitures / joint ventures, and major capital expenditures or investments.
 Examples include: